 Extensive colonization was a key feature of Greek-speaking societies of the ancient Mediterranean.
 Diffusion of colonizers likewise led to a diffusion of the colonized, ramifications of which pepper extant literature.
 Rather than acknowledging these groups’ multi-vocality, Classical scholarship traditionally discusses their relationship employing the one-sided term, “Hellenization.”
 Even those interested in the experiences of the colonized often employ concepts such as appropriation and assimilation in their discussions.
 Rejecting these approaches, this paper employs a case study of Greek colonization in eastern Sicily to seek, instead, a dialectic, a lens to account for the nuances of pluralism inherent in these interactions.

 Petersen, Dirk, "Reforming "Hellenization" into a Two-Way Street: the dialectic of colonization between Greeks and Sikels in eastern Sicily" (2010).
-Honors Projects.
-Paper 10.
+Classics Honors Projects.
+10.

 © Copyright is owned by author of this document